petarjs/js-canny-edge-detector/README.md

 This is an implementation Canny Edge Detection algorithm in JavaScript.
 It's really just for fun.
 The story behind it is - I found an old faculty project written in C#, and decided to rewrite it in JS.
 I did it one evening, and it works! :D

+P.S.
+You can see the original C# implementation we did here - [https://github.com/petarjs/cs-canny-edge-detector](https://github.com/petarjs/cs-canny-edge-detector)!

 See it in action at
 [https://petarjs.github.io/js-canny-edge-detector/](https://petarjs.github.io/js-canny-edge-detector/)